-Upon successfully completion of the course and meeting all course requirements, the student will be awarded a 2-year certification in First Aid and CPR for Pets.
-The certificate verifies student has passed the entire training course and displays the course hours earned for Continuing Education or CEU Credit for organizations that accept pet first aid training.
+Upon successful completion of the course and meeting all requirements, participants will be awarded a 2-year certification in First Aid and CPR for Pets.
+This certification serves as official recognition of their mastery of the training course.
+Additionally, the certificate displays the course hours earned, which can be valuable for Continuing Education or CEU Credit for organizations that accept pet first aid training.